f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab03.rst

    to view and modify HTTP traffic flowing to/from the service.
 Additional iRules are not required in this lab, so leave this :red:`empty`.

--  Click :guilabel:`Save`.
+-  Click :red:`Save`.

 Inline HTTP service
 ~~~~~~~~~~~~~~~~~~~

 An inline HTTP service is defined as an explicit or transparent proxy for HTTP (web) traffic.

--  Click on :guilabel:`Add Service`.
+-  Click on :red:`Add Service`.

--  Select the :guilabel:`Cisco WSA HTTP Proxy` service from the catalog
+-  Select the :red:`Cisco WSA HTTP Proxy` service from the catalog
-   and click :guilabel:`Add`, or simply double-click it.
+   and click :red:`Add`, or simply double-click it.

    -  **Name** - provide a unique name to this service (example ":red:`Proxy`").